Excel is one of the readily available tools available for small businesses to visualize data.

 A Pareto Chart is one of the creative data visualization examples that empowers you to categorize occurrences based on their impact on a common strategic goal or objective.

 This visualization design aims to categorize key variables in your data based on their frequency of occurrence.
-Due to this property you can use it in many ways such as you can use Pareto Chart in Quality Control process, healthcare, and visualizing marketing data.
+Due to this property, you can use it in many ways, such as in a descriptive analytics approach, quality control processes, healthcare, and visualizing marketing data using a Pareto Chart.

 In other words, this chart provides you with in-depth and high-level insights into problems that require urgent attention and resources.